 This step-by-step guide explains the process for applying to the Paramedic program and includes links to the forms you will need.

-For more information, contact: Steven L. Ashworth, chair, EMS and Fire Science Programs, and professor, EMS, 784-7272; firstname.lastname@example.org.
+For more information, contact: Steven L. Ashworth, director, EMS and Fire Science Programs, 784-7272; firstname.lastname@example.org.

 Gainful Employment Disclosure